Skip to main content

 Get active

-activity on five days a week.
-Fit it in where you can, such as by
+Do 150 minutes of moderate-intensity aerobic activity every week.
+One way to achieve this target is by doing 30 minutes of activity on five days a week.
+Fit it in where you can, such as by cycling to work.

 Give up smoking